cs-ufrn/minicourse-mlp/README.md

   aims to present
   the field of Computer Vision focusing on neural techniques for classification.
 Subjects range from Digital Image Processing with OpenCV to Convolutional Neural Networks.
-The third part (of five) of it is this minicourse on MLPs.
+The fourth part (of five) of it is this minicourse on MLPs.

 ## Authors